nksazonov/gas-efficacy-pl-analysis/text/coursework.md

 vyper src/vyper/ERC20.vy --optimize codesize | cut -c 3- | jq -R --slurp '{bin: (.| sub("\n$"; ""))}' > out/vyper/ERC20_opt_codesize.json
 ```

-**Yul**.
+##### 3.3.4.3 Compiling Yul

 The Yul contract is compiled using the solc compiler as it has a built-in Yul compiler.
 There is no standalone Yul compiler as of time of writing.

 The contract is compiled with and without optimizations to evaluate the impact on gas efficiency.